-The Latin American identity was one of Dussel’s big discoveries in that period.
-As he wrote much later: “I wished passionately to go to Europe, and going towards it, I had discovered, forever, the peripheral world that had been until then beyond my horizon. […] Now Latin America had diverse faces, names, lives, friendships.
-In Madrid I have discovered Latin America.”
-Here we see the duality of the message of the Hispanidad: on the one hand the attempt of fostering a Hispanic identity which will unite the Spanish and Latin American people, as one cultural entity.
-This is a movement from the center (Europe) to the periphery.
-On the other hand, this attempt also emphasises the difference between the Latin American peoples themselves and especially between them and the Spanish people, planting the first seeds of what will slowly develop in Dussel into a Latin American liberationist project (a movement from the periphery to the center).
+Latin American identity was one of Dussel’s major discoveries during that period.
+As he wrote much later:

+I wished passionately to go to Europe, and going toward it, I had discovered, forever, the peripheral world that had been until then beyond my horizon. […] Now Latin America had diverse faces, names, lives, friendships.
+In Madrid I have discovered Latin America.

+Here the duality of the message of the Hispanidad can be seen.
+First, the Hispanidad sought to foster a Hispanic identity that would unite the Spanish and Latin American people as one cultural entity: a movement from the center (Europe) to the periphery.
+However, this very attempt also underscores the differences among the various Latin American peoples themselves, and especially between them and the Spanish people.
+This dual message planted the first seeds of what would slowly develop in Dussel into a Latin American liberationist project, which was a movement from the periphery to the center.

-In addition, a mention is made in the bulletin of 1958 of the awarded students of every academic year.
-Dussel’s name is on the list as the co-winner of the “Guadalupe Research Award” for his monography on the “The problem of the Common Good.”
+The College bulletin of 1958 lists all the students who had received academic awards during the academic year.
+Dussel’s name is on the list as the co-winner of the “Guadalupe Research Award” for his monograph on the “The Problem of the Common Good.”

-I in Dussel’s personal archive in Mendoza, I found a picture of Dussel (second right, third row) in that student award ceremony at the Colegio Guadalupe in June 1958.